dopeboy/django-react-docker-heroku/README.md

 This is a starter project that has a Django backend, React frontend.
 It runs inside a Docker container.
 It is preconfigured to deploy on Heroku too (sans Docker).

 The starter code consists of one GraphQL endpoint that is read on the frontend.
+The frontend is configured to be written in TypeScript.
+It was generated from CRA.
+The reader is encouraged to regenerate this in the future.

 ## Development